Applying to PEER Group

 - Check your spelling, punctuation and grammar carefully.

-- Use cool, new formatting tricks that make it easier for us to read your resume.
+- Use formatting tricks that make it easier for us to read your resume.

 - Don’t gloss over the cool stuff you did in a co-op job because you’re trying to fit your resume on one page.